sdelafond/scout-client/README.markdown

     key1=val1 key2=val2

 These options will be used for the plugin run.
-[Lean more about creating your own plugins](https://scoutapp.com/info/creating_a_plugin).
+[Lean more about creating your own plugins](https://server.pingdom.com/info/creating_a_plugin).

 ## Credits / Contact

-Contact support@scoutapp.com with questions.
+Contact support.server@pingdom.com with questions.

-Primary maintainers: Andre Lewis (andre@scoutapp.com) and Derek Haynes (derek@scoutapp.com)
+Primary maintainers: Andre Lewis (andre.lewis@pingdom.com)

 Many thanks to James Edward Gray II, Charles Brian Quinn, and Matt Todd for early work on the Scout agent!